BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/essentials/testing-mocking-api-data.md

 ## Introduction

 We use Cypress for end to end testing.
-Cypress is a great tool for testing, it allows us to mock data, but we need to intercept api calls manually and there is a lot of them.
+It is a great tool for testing, it allows us to mock data, but we need to intercept api calls manually and there is a lot of them.
 We don't want to test our api in end to end tests, we want to test only our application.
 To solve this problem we created a simple solution.

 :::tip Tests separation concept